Why Mathematics at Imperial?

 Starting from the first year, students will study under top researchers, and also take part in small research projects of their own.
 Additionally, studying at Imperial, students will be immersed in a centre of scientific research and be able to attend public lectures and events taking place across the campus, further expanding their knowledge and solidifying the importance of their subject area in the world today.

 The Mathematics undergraduate programmes at Imperial generally provide a broad introduction to the major areas of Mathematics and then allow you to specialise in the areas that interest you most.
-The Department offers various BSc (3 year) and MSci (4 year) undergraduate degrees, as well as four postgraduate MSc programmes.
-Recent additions are the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
+The Department offers various BSc (3 year) and MSci (4 year) undergraduate degrees, as well as postgraduate MSc programmes.
+The Maths with Education degrees allows students to simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
 There are also Joint Mathematics and Computing degrees, administered by the Computing department.

 The programme for your first year and most of your second year consists of material that we regard as an essential foundation for further study.
 You will have one optional module in the second year and in the third year you have a free choice from a wide range of courses, currently students choose eight from over fifty optional modules - one of the widest selections in the UK, if not the world.
 Modules may change slightly depending on the year, but some that have been on offer in the past include: Mathematical Finance; Chaos and Fractals; Mathematical Biology 1: Molecular Topology and Stereochemistry; Special Relativity and Electromagnetism; Introduction to Geophysical Fluid Dynamics; Algebraic Combinatorics; Geometry of Curves and Surfaces; Games, Risks and Decisions; Survival Models and Actuarial Applications; amongst many others.